gil0mendes/Initium/docs/initium-protocol.md

 Introduction
 ------------

-The purpose of this document is o specify the LAOS Boot Protocol, a method for loading an operating systm kernel and providing information to it.
+The purpose of this document is o specify the Initium Boot Protocol, a method for loading an operating systm kernel and providing information to it.

 The following sections describe the format of the information provided to the